-The advising system is structured to provide assistance for students who are Exploratory/Undeclared as well as those who have clearly defined academic career objectives.
+The advising system is structured to provide assistance for students who are Exploratory as well as those who have clearly defined academic career objectives.
 Students with a declared major work closely with an advisor from the academic department that administers their particular program of study.
 Beginning freshmen and transfer students who enter the University with tentatively selected programs of study (pre-major students) are also assigned academic advisors in their chosen disciplines.
-A beginning freshman who has not selected a major (an Exploratory student) is advised by the staff of the Academic Advising and Retention Center.
+A beginning freshman who has not selected a major (an Exploratory student) is advised by the staff of the AARC.
+The student's advisors name may be found in TopNet.